 Jennifer Garraway receives 2005 Victim’s Advocate Award

-Office of District Attorney Tony Lawrence is pleased to announce that Mississippians for Crime Victims Rights (MCVR) awarded Jennifer Garraway the Amy Clayton victims’ services award at a ceremony held April 11th, 2005, at the State Capitol in Jackson.
-Garraway is the Victim Assistance Coordinator for Jackson, George and Greene Counties under District Attorney Tony Lawrence.
+Office of District Attorney is pleased to announce that Mississippians for Crime Victims Rights (MCVR) awarded Jennifer Garraway the Amy Clayton victims’ services award at a ceremony held April 11th, 2005, at the State Capitol in Jackson.
+Garraway is the Victim Assistance Coordinator for Jackson, George and Greene Counties under the District Attorney.
 Click here for the entire story.

 Local High School Advances in Mock Trial Competition